 A Labradoodle that gets excited will have their saliva glands overstimulated, resulting in excessive drooling.
-Saliva helps prevent gum disease and tooth decay, it also helps break down their food, and to lubricate their mouth.
+Saliva helps prevent gum disease and tooth decay, it also helps break down food and to lubricate the mouth.

 Let’s take a closer look at the question and the answers, while also telling you a lot more that you never even knew you wanted to know about Labradoodle drooling.